rails/rails/guides/source/engines.md

 This new snippet will only include `MyActiveRecordHelper` when `ActiveRecord::Base` is loaded.

-## How does it work?
+### When are Hooks called?

 In the Rails framework these hooks are called when a specific library is loaded.
 For example, when `ActionController::Base` is loaded, the `:action_controller_base` hook is called.
 This means that all `ActiveSupport.on_load` calls with `:action_controller_base` hooks will be called in the context of `ActionController::Base` (that means `self` will be an `ActionController::Base`).

-## Modifying code to use `on_load` hooks
+### Modifying Code to use Load Hooks

 Modifying code is generally straightforward.
-If you have a line of code that refers to a Rails framework such as `ActiveRecord::Base` you can wrap that code in an `on_load` hook.
+If you have a line of code that refers to a Rails framework such as `ActiveRecord::Base` you can wrap that code in a load hook.

-### Example 1
+**Modifying calls to `include`**

 ```ruby
 ActiveRecord::Base.include(MyActiveRecordHelper)